Brooklyn Play Spaces: 17 Drop-in Indoor Playgrounds & Kiddie Gyms

 Ages 6 months-6 years

-In addition to a jam-packed schedule of athletic classes, this kids' gym offers open playtime six mornings a week.
-Explore the equipment in the 2,800-square-foot space, including trampolines, bars and hula hoops.
-Read our full review for more info.
+In addition to a jam-packed schedule of athletic classes, this kids' gym offers open playtime four mornings a week.
+Explore the equipment in the 1,500-square-foot space, including trampolines, bars and hula hoops.
+Read our full review of Gym Park's original location for more info.

 PLAY – Greenpoint